Wire Protocol

 - The element of the struct named

 contains an array of string values.
-The first element of the array is an error code; the remainder of the array are strings representing error parameters relating to that code.
+The first element of the array is an error code; the rest of the elements are strings representing error parameters relating to that code.

 <struct>